 •Your child’s father does have the right to be in his child’s life unless he is a threat or harm to the child

-•I kindly suggest that you do to learn more about Islam so you can help guide your child as your child grows.
+•I kindly suggest that you learn more about Islam so you can help guide your child as he grows.

 •You may wish to go to the Masjid with your friends, learn the fundamentals of Islam.